Top 5 Reasons to Bike Provence

 The Pont du Gard—a UNESCO World Heritage site

-During a day cycling along the Rhone River we’ll come to the impressive and ancient Pont du Gard.
+Marvel at the amazing engineering of the impressive and ancient Pont du Gard.
 The Roman aqueduct was constructed in the 1st century in order to provide water to the city of Nimes.
 This outstanding example of Roman engineering was originally designed to be held together only by friction, and no mortar was used in its construction.
 It has, however, been rebuilt and restored since then.
-A series of clamps help hold the massive aqueduct together, ensuring a safe walk across one of the world’s oldest, great structures.
+A series of clamps help hold the massive aqueduct together, ensuring a safe walk across one of the highest and well-preserved Roman aqueducts.